Yonet/Angular-Interview-Questions/README.md

 * What would you not put shared module?
 * What module would you put a singleton service whose instance will be shared throughout the application (e.g. ExceptionService andLoggerService)?
 * What is the purpose of exports in a NgModule?
+* Why is it bad if SharedModule provides a service to a lazy loaded module?

 #### Services Questions: